Gothograecia: Attestations

 Writing in the final years of the seventh or first half of the eighth century, Cosmas of Jerusalem provides the earliest evidence of a region called Gothia in Asia Minor.
 In passage describing the portage of boats across the Thracian Chersonese, he locates the land of Gothia opposite Thrace along the southern shore of the Sea of Marmara and the Dardanelles, near the city of Lampsacus.
 Its inhabitants he calls Goths:

 For there is a place next to Thrace, dry land six miles wide standing between [two] seas.
 From there, Thrace is easily accessible to the Goths and Gothia to the Thracians.
-And the Goths get on their ships—they are made from a single trunk—and cross to Thrace, while the Thracians often drag their ships through there towards Gothia overland.
+And the Goths get on their ships—they are made from a single trunk (μονόξυλοι, monoxyloi)–and cross to Thrace, while the Thracians often drag their ships through there towards Gothia overland.

 The language of this passage suggests that the Gothic ethnic identity of the Gothograeci was still current in the 670s or even into the 8th century.
 The next source to mention the Goths of Asia Minor is Theophanes the Confessor, writing around 815.
 He says some soldiers of the Opsikion thema launched a rebellion on Rhodes in 715 and then, crossing to Adramyttion, were joined by the rest of the army of Opsikion and the Gothograeci.
 The rebels, including the Gothograeci, entered Constantinople, where they did much damage to life and property.
 This account is consistent with that of Cosmas in placing Gothograecia on the northern coast of Opsikion.
 The Patriarch Nikephoros I, in describing the same rebellion, does not mention the Gothograeci.
 If the rebels' choice of emperor, Theodosios III, was the son of the deposed Tiberios III, as has been argued, that fact may explain the participation of the Gothograeci in the revolt, since Tiberios' birth name was Apsimar, a possibly Gothic (but more probably Turkic) name.

 There is a surviving early 8th-century lead seal of a certain Theodore, described as holding the court rank of silentiarios and the post of dioiketes (fiscal supervisor) of the Gothograeci.
 This shows that the Gothograeci constituted a fiscal unit as well as a military one around the time of the rebellion.

 In 844 or 845, Archbishop George of Mytilene is said to have spent two stormy days and nights at sea sailing from Lesbos to Gothograecia.
 This account is found in the Life of George and his saintly brothers David the Monk and Symeon the Stylite, which was probably compiled in the 11th century.
 The location of Gothograecia is not entirely clear from the text.
 On a certain reading of the text, Gothograecia is on or near Lesbos.
 On the other hand, it may be read as saying that George sailed to Lesbos to attend to a friend who hailed from Gothograecia.
 On any reading, Gothograecia is not far from Lesbos.